http4k/http4k/src/docs/guide/tutorials/your_first_http4k_app/index.md

 <img class="blogImage" src="step7.png" alt="client code"/>

-Things to notice about the test:
+Cool things to notice about the test:

 1. As our `app` is just an `HttpHandler` function, it runs entirely in-memory.
 It is therefore super-fast and completely threadsafe.
 2. There is no custom core or other setup required for the test to run.
 3. `Request` and `Response` objects are immutable data classes, and can therefore be compared safely in tests.